CREATE MATERIALIZED VIEW

 PREVIEW This feature is in private preview.
 It is under active development and may have stability or performance issues.
 It isn't subject to our backwards compatibility guarantees.

-You must contact us to enable this feature in your Materialize region.
+To enable this feature in your Materialize region, contact our team.

 NOTE: We do not recommend using this feature if you’re looking for very frequent refreshes (e.g., every few minutes).
 For cost savings to be significant in Materialize, the target refresh interval should be at least a few hours; otherwise, you’ll want to stick with the default behavior.

-Materialized views configured with a refresh strategy are not incrementally maintained, and must recompute their results from scratch on every refresh.
+Materialized views configured with a refresh strategy are not incrementally maintained and must recompute their results from scratch on every refresh.
 Because these views can be hosted in scheduled clusters, which automatically turn on and off based on the configured refresh strategies, this feature can lead to significant cost savings when handling large volumes of historical data that is updated less frequently.

 Refresh on commit